 TXTIME is the transmission time of an EHT sounding NDP defined in Equation (35-97)

-The Supported EHT-MCS and NSS Set field in(#Ed) the EHT Capabilities element transmitted by the transmitter and the receiver of the EHT sounding NDP do not affect the values used for the NUM_SS parameter for the TXVECTOR of an EHT sounding NDP.
+The Supported EHT-MCS and NSS Set field in(#Ed) the EHT Capabilities element transmitted by the transmitter and the receiver of the EHT sounding NDP do not affect the values used for the NUM_STS parameter for the TXVECTOR of an EHT sounding NDP.

 The destination of an EHT sounding NDP is equal to the RA of the immediately preceding EHT NDP Announcement frame.